GrandTour: A Legged Robotics Dataset in the Wild for Multi-Modal Perception and State Estimation: Collected Data and Derived Outputs

 \section{Collected Data and Derived Outputs}

-All available raw sensory data is detailed in \cref{tab:sensor_data} and derived outputs based on further processing during or after the mission are detailed in \cref{tab:derived_data}.
+All available raw sensory data are detailed in \cref{tab:sensor_data}, and all derived outputs based on further processing during or after the mission are detailed in \cref{tab:derived_data}.
 During the mission, we additionally record leg odometry, which is computed online using the \alias{ANYmal-IMU} data and \alias{ANYmal-JE}.
-The state estimator responsible for this odometry also estimates feet contact states, as shown in \cref{fig:prioriData}.
+The state estimator responsible for this odometry also estimates feet contact states.
+The foot-contact states available through GrandTour, as shown in \cref{fig:prioriData}, are from the onboard state-estimator and not direct sensor measurements or ground-truth contact labels.
+Users developing contact-aware methods can derive their own contact estimates through, for example from joint-torque measurements or use these existing contact labels for ease of integration.

 In post-processing, leg odometry is used to generate motion-compensated LiDAR point clouds for each LiDAR.
 Furthermore, we provide Inertial Navigation System (INS) trajectories derived from the CPT7.
 These include both the real-time solution and a high-precision, tightly coupled solution generated via Inertial Explorer.
 We also provide trajectory data based on Direct LiDAR-Inertial Odometry (DLIO)~\citep{dlio}.
-In addition, sanitation efforts have been taken to ensure the data is ready for downstream applications.
-Some of these efforts include ensuring that measurements appear in their respective formats as provided by the drivers, rather than logging time and filtering the robot body from the LiDAR point clouds.
+In addition, data curation efforts ensure that the release is ready for downstream applications.
+These efforts include preserving driver-native message formats and filtering the robot body from the LiDAR point clouds.